zBritva/PowerBI-visuals-docs/docs/concepts/dataviewmappings.md

 }
 ```

-Power BI creates hierarchically data stucture, where in the roots of tree are data from the first column of `Category` data role with childs from the second column of data role.
+Power BI creates hierarchical data stucture.
+The root of tree includes the data from the first column of `Category` data role with children from the second column of data role.

 Sample dataset: